MEDIA GUIDES / Image formats

 BMP, which stands for Bitmap, is a raster graphics image format that stores pixel data as a series of bits.
 This format was originally developed by Microsoft for use in their Windows operating system, and it remains a popular choice for certain applications today.
 The BMP format is known for its simplicity and easy compatibility with various software programs.
 It is a lossless format, meaning it retains all image data without any compression.

 BMP files consist of three parts: a header that contains information about the file, a palette that defines the colors used in the image, and the actual pixel data.
 The header includes details such as image dimensions, the number of colors, and the compression method used (if any).
+The file header also specifies the number of bits per pixel, which can range from 1 to 64 bits, providing flexibility in color depth and quality.
 The palette contains a set of color values that can be referenced by the pixel data to create the final image.

 One of the main advantages of the BMP format is its wide compatibility with different software and operating systems.
+BMP is supported on Microsoft Windows and OS/2 systems but is also compatible with macOS and Android devices, making it accessible across platforms.
 However, BMP files can be quite large, as they store pixel data without any compression.
 This can make them less suitable for situations where file size is a concern, such as when sharing images online or storing large numbers of images on a device with limited storage capacity.

 What Is PNG?